mattpitkin/psrqpy/docs/source/index.rst

 **Setting conditions**

 You can set `logical conditions <http://www.atnf.csiro.au/research/pulsar/psrcat/psrcat_help.html#condition>`_ on the parameters that you query.
-Let's say you want the names of all pulsars with rotation frequencies between 100 and 200 Hz, then (because the name is always queried by default) you could do the following:
+Let's say you want all pulsars with rotation frequencies between 100 and 200 Hz, then you could do the following:

     >>> from psrqpy import QueryATNF
     >>> query = QueryATNF(condition='F0 > 100 && F0 < 200')
-    >>> print(len(query))
+    >>> print(query.num_pulsars)
     82

 If you also wanted pulsars with this condition, but also in globular clusters, you could do